royabes/egi-whitepaper/README.md

 - Community wisdom is **validated before** being connected to academic discourse
 - The literature **serves** the community's emergent understanding, not vice versa

-**This is not anti-academic**—it is a methodological choice that places community voice *first* in the interpretive sequence while still benefiting from academic knowledge.
+**This is not anti-academic.** It is a methodological choice that places community voice *first* in the interpretive sequence while still benefiting from academic knowledge.

 ### 2.5 Human-AI Collaborative Intelligence